-You must run all commands on the command line interface with root permissions.
+You must run all commands on the command line interface as the root user.

 Make sure you have set up OpenNMS Horizon to allow communication with the Minion before completing the steps in this section.

 For miscellaneous installation information including Minion directory structure, startup configuration, and an alternate way to configure credentials, see Information about Minion Packages and Configuration.